Partial reviews of Conservation General Policy and General Policy for National Parks

 - ODG tests their ideas with whānau, hapū, iwi, Conservation Boards, and conservation stakeholders.
 ODG hui and workshops.

-- Director-General consults the Minister and NZCA on recommendations for change.
+- Minister and Cabinet agree to consult on proposals put forward by Director-General on recommendations for change.

-- The Minister and the NZCA decide on the proposed changes.
-Mid 2022.
+- The Minister and the NZCA then decide on the proposed changes.

 Why we’re reviewing the general policies